 I was chatting to a school mum the other day, and she seemed quite surprised that I was getting E to do this extra work.

 I want to be clear though – I don’t do this so that he can be at the top of his class or anything like that.
 I’m just aware that with 30 children in a class it must be difficult for the teacher to dedicate much one-on-one time with each child and if I don’t help my child with forming his letters correctly now, it can only be harder to correct this further down the line and will also hinder is ability to start to learn how to join his writing up.

 It’s also quite nice to sit down each evening and have some one-on-one time with E. It’s the time of day where we both sit together at the table to have a chat about his day whilst doing some “work” and of course on occasions when he is tired we omit the work in favour of reading a story instead.

-E has always loved soaking up information and loves learning and is generally a very inquisitive boy with a thirst for knowledge.
-Perhaps I am a little “tiger mum-ish”but in all honesty I think we both quite enjoy having this daily time together.
+E has always loved soaking up information and loves learning and is generally a very curious boy with a thirst for knowledge.
+Perhaps I am a little “tiger mum-ish”, but in all honesty, I think we both quite enjoy having this daily time together.

 Yes, I want him to do well at school but above all else – I want him to be happy.

 Would you class yourself as a tiger mum?
 Do you do extra work with your children outside of homework?